sematext/docs/docs/monitoring/spm-faq.md

   - if your server requires proxy to access the internet, you can define its settings using `/opt/spm/bin/setup-env` command.
-After that restart SPM agent.
+After that restart Sematext Agent.
   - if firewall is used to protect your server, it may be blocking outbound traffic from it.
-SPM agent sends the data over port 443, so please ensure with your network admins that port 443 is open for outbound traffic
+Sematext Agent sends the data over port 443, so please ensure with your network admins that port 443 is open for outbound traffic
   - check your DNS (see below)